openskies-sh/openskies-sh-articles/content/articles/open-utm-with-blender-spotlight.md

 ![Open UTM roadmap](/images/open-utm/open-utm.roadmap.png)

 The roadmap provides for a phased approach to ramp up UTM capabilities eventually participating a federated UTM network where multiple providers can inter-operate in a standards compliant software.
-This system is therefore compliant with the ASTM standards and the [InterUSS](https://interuss.org) software.
+This system is therefore compliant with the ASTM standards and the [InterUSS](https://interuss.org) software that facilitates data exchange between different UTM providers.

 ### Permissioning and User roles
 The Blender and Spotlight stack implements a modern authorization and authentication stack.
 To access this system, you will need to get an account in the system in an OIDC compliant software, in this case we use the [Flight Passport](https://id.openskies.sh) software.
 Once the system is configured, you will need to contact your administrators to get an account.
 Normally you cannot sign up for an account by yourself but will have to be nominated by your administrators to get setup.
 In addition to an account you will also get access to a credentials site where other credentials for automatic API access etc. are provided for machine-to-machine transactions.
 For people / individuals, there are broadly three types of access to this system, in many cases there are additional special roles that are: